Skip to content

 npm run dev

-Before implementing our Node.js client, let's use the features we have learned so far so that our controller can trigger a sound on any of our future Node.js clients.
+Before implementing our Node.js client, let's use the features we have learned so far so that we can trigger a sound on any of our future Node.js clients through the controller interface.

-Let's start with defining the state, we will call thing that will be created by our Node.js clients when they connect to the application.
-Create a file named thing.js in src/server/schemas and declare the following schema definition:
+Let's thus start with defining a shared state class, we will call thing, that will be created by each of our Node.js clients when they connect to the application.

 js